ONSgeo/Area_Classification/docs/analytical_quality_assurance/assumptions_caveats.md

 ## Definitions

-Assumptions are RAG-rated according to the following definitions for quality and impact[^1]:
+Assumptions are rated red, amber or green (RAG) according to the following definitions for quality and impact[^1]:

 [^1]: With thanks to the Home Office Analytical Quality Assurance team for these definitions.